JOY6IX9INE/Litecoin-Transaction-Notifier/README.md

 ## Configuration

-- **webhook_url**: The URL of your Discord webhook where notifications will be sent.
+- **webhook_url** : The URL of your Discord webhook where notifications will be sent.
-- **ltc_address**: The Litecoin address to be monitored for new transactions.
+- **ltc_address** : The Litecoin address to be monitored for new transactions.
 - **proxy_url** [ Optional ] : The proxy URL for network requests.
 Leave it blank or set it to `None` if not using a proxy.

 ## Example

-Here's an example of how to set up the script:
+Here's an example of how to set up the script :

 ```python
 if __name__ == '__main__':